JoliLin/libfm-sample/README.md

 Dataset
 ----
-+ There's a given item-user matrix.
++ There's a example of item-user matrix.

 <table>
     <tr>